5 Best Tricycles for Toddlers Ages 2 to 5

-Plastic can also be fairly durable but over time as it is exposed to the sun, it can crack and fade.
+Plastic can also be fairly durable, but over time, as it is exposed to the sun, it can crack and fade.
 Plus, plastic is much lighter weight.
-While good for your child in terms of moving it around, it is more subject to tipping and not driving as well.
+While good for your child in terms of being lightweight and easy to move around, it is subject to tipping and does not drive as well.

 Finding the Right Comfort in a Seat

-Some tricycles come with a triangular seat which is pretty basic, others add a little bit of a backrest which I think is more comfortable for children overall.
-Then there are some that come with seats positioned like a regular bicycle would be, or those that sit lower to the ground.
+Some tricycles come with a triangular seat, which is pretty basic.
+Others add a little bit of a backrest, which I think is more comfortable for children overall.
+There are also versions that come with seats positioned like a regular bicycle would be, and some that sit lower to the ground.

 How Long Does a Typical Tricycle Last?

 Manufacturers are making tricycles that are easier to adjust for growing children.
 Regardless, your child will likely be done with their tricycle once they begin to ride a bike.
 For my kids, this was around five to six years of age.

 For durability, trikes vary based on how you treat them.
 That being said, trikes with hollow plastic wheels typically don't last as long as sturdier options.

 Why Should I Buy My Child a Tricycle?

 Unfortunately, too many children in our society are learning inactivity and spending too much time on technology.
 Riding a trike is great exercise and helps with hand eye coordination.
 Most children are ready to start riding a trike around age three.
 Buy a tricycle that is built low to the ground and has big wheels.
 This type of trike is safer for toddlers because they are less likely to tip over.